Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 * Core: ARM&reg; Cortex&reg;-M4F (with hardware floating point unit) at 72 MHz.
 * Flash memory capacity: 128 KB.
-    * First 32 KB are occupied by the bootloader and auxiliary persistent data.
+    * First 32 KB are occupied by the bootloader and some auxiliary persistent data.
     * Following 94 KB are available for the user application.
     * Last 2 KB are reserved for non-volatile configuration storage.
 * RAM capacity: 24 KB.